igor11191708/async-http-client/README.md

 # Async/await http client using new concurrency model in Swift

-Easy and lightweight network layer for creating different set of network requests like GET, POST, PUT, DELETE etc customizable with coders
+Network layer for creating different set of network requests like GET, POST, PUT, DELETE etc customizable with coders

 ## Features
 - [x] Stand alone package without any dependencies using just Apple's  facilities